huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 ## Chained image-to-image pipelines

-There are some interesting ways you can use an image-to-image pipeline aside from just generating an image (although that is pretty cool too).
-You can take it a step further and chain it after a text-to-image or another image-to-image pipeline.
-The key is to keep all the outputs in *latent* space to avoid an unnecessary decode-encode step.
-You can do this by specifying `output_type="latent"` in a pipeline.
+There are some other interesting ways you can use an image-to-image pipeline aside from just generating an image (although that is pretty cool too).
+You can take it a step further and chain it with other pipelines.

 ### Text-to-image-to-image

-Chaining a text-to-image and image-to-image pipeline allows you to generate an image from text, and then use that image as the initial image for the image-to-image pipeline.
+Chaining a text-to-image and image-to-image pipeline allows you to generate an image from text and use the generated image as the initial image for the image-to-image pipeline.
 This is useful if you want to generate an image entirely from scratch.
-For example, let's chain a Stable Diffusion model and a Kandinsky model.
+For example, let's chain a Stable Diffusion and a Kandinsky model.

 Start by generating an image with the text-to-image pipeline: